espressif/esp-tflite-micro/README.md

 ## License

-These examples are covered under Apache2 License.
+This component and the examples are provided under Apache 2.0 license, see [LICENSE](LICENSE.md) file for details.

 TensorFlow library code and third_party code contains their own license specified under respective [repos](https://github.com/tensorflow/tflite-micro).